🧬

 Common inquiries about the breed

-Is the Barbet a good family dog?
+Is the Barbet a high-energy breed?

 Does the Barbet shed?